2023 Talent Outlook Study

 Employers have adopted tuition benefits programs as a way to solve for current and predicted skills gaps, but lack of inclusivity in tuition policies can work against their efforts to diversify management teams and achieve diversity in hiring.

 In examining these policies to assess their impact on inclusivity and diversification initiatives, employers should ask: Are our tuition policies inclusive, or are they shutting out the very people they were intended to help?
 Tuition reimbursement policies that require employees to pay their tuition upfront are often underutilized.
-Because of an inability to pay for their education upfront, lower-income employees may be less likely to pursue higher education and miss out on opportunities for professional development and career advancement.
+Because of an inability to pay for their education upfront, lower-income employees may be less likely to pursue higher education and, therefore, miss out on opportunities for professional development and career advancement.
 Over the long term, this stifled upward mobility contributes to a lack of diversity.
 A tuition benefits policy that allows the employer to pay the education institution directly, eliminating the need for the employee to borrow the money, pay their way and wait for reimbursement, may strengthen your long-term diversity and inclusion objectives.

 Tuition benefits polices should also be flexible enough to meet the needs of employees in a variety of situations.
 Consider, for example, making the benefits available on “day one” of employment without a timeframe requirement, and allowing employees to use the benefit to pay down existing student loan debt.